W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.

 ::: details Expanded
-The statement “God created man in his own image and likeness” needs reïnterpretation.
+The statement “God created man in his own image and likeness” needs reinterpretation.
 ²“Image” can be understood as “thought’, and “likeness” [can be understood] as “of a like quality’.
 ³God did create spirit in His [God’s] Own Thought and of a quality like to His [God’s] Own.
 ⁴There is nothing else.